Things to Do at Tropicana Field

 What to See & Do

-Rays Touch Tank
+The Touch Tank

-Ted Williams Museum
+The Ted Williams Museum and Hitters Hall of Fame

 Practical Information